gpldecha/non-parametric-regression/README.md

 # Installation

 This library is based on  [**Armadillo**](http://arma.sourceforge.net/download.html) which is an intuitive interface to Eigen.
-Make sure you have installed all the dependencies to Eigen perfor proceedind to install armadillo.
+Make sure you have installed all the dependencies to Eigen before proceedind to install armadillo.
 You can simply run the following commnad to install all the dependencies:

 ```sh